chaitu786/Mini-Page-Builder/README.md

 - 'selectedComponentIndex': Index of the currently selected component.
 - 'coordinates': Object containing clientX, clientY, mode, and type information for dragging and dropping.
 - 'isOpen': Boolean to control the visibility of the modal.
+- 'focused': Boolean to know the input tag is focussed or not.

 # Event Handlers: